Court Marriage in Islam: Is It Allowed and Legal?

 Is Court Marriage Allowed in Islam

-Yes, court marriage is allowed in Islam as long as it adheres to the Shariah requirements for a valid Nikah.
-Here’s how:
+Yes, court marriage is allowed in Islam as long as it fulfills the essential Shariah conditions of Nikah, including consent, witnesses, wali, and mahr.

 1. Mutual Consent: Both parties must agree willingly to the marriage without any coercion.